MouseBiteLabs/Game-Boy-DMG-Color/README.md

 # Game Boy DMG Color

-*Note: Version 2.0 will be coming soon - the only added feature is optional tactile switch pads for the DMGC-IPS-01 board.
-Everything else is essentially the same; there is no functional improvement in v2.0, but I will also be updating the license to allow for commercialization.
-If you want the tacticle switches, but have v1.3, the boards will all be interchangeable, so you can swap the new board in.*

 ![system](https://user-images.githubusercontent.com/97127539/185296993-238dad78-1bf8-42d5-ae10-f1e0691ec1cc.png)

 This is my design for an original Game Boy (model name DMG) with native Game Boy Color support, and a handful of improved features!
 This is an original creation - newly designed PCBs, with only some necessary components harvested from an original Game Boy and Game Boy Color (no hardware emulation – this project uses the original CPU).
 Here are the project goals: